Enhance your ad with extensions

 How ad extensions work

-Automated extensions: AdWords creates and displays the automated extensions formats (seller ratings, consumer ratings, social extensions and previous visits) when it predicts that they’ll improve your ad’s performance.
-No set-up is required, so the option to create automated extensions doesn't appear in the drop-down menu of the Ad extensions tab.
+Automated extensions: AdWords creates and displays the automated extensions formats when it predicts that they’ll improve your ad’s performance.
+No setup is required, so the option to create automated extensions doesn't appear in the drop-down menu of the Ad extensions tab.

 What ad extensions cost

-The cost of these clicks are set in the same way as headline clicks: the most that you'll pay is what's minimally required to keep your extensions and ad position.
-Learn more about actual cost-per-click (CPC).
+The cost of clicks on extensions are set in the same way as headline clicks: the most that you'll pay is what's minimally required to keep your extensions and ad position.
+Learn more about actual cost-per-click

 Note: International availability depends on each extension.